pronobis/dockwin/README.md

 ![](screencast.gif?raw=true)

 DockWin provides four expandable side docking windows for your Emacs frame, one on each side of the frame (top, bottom, left, right).
 The docking windows have three states: closed, inactive, and active.
 They automatically expand when activated and collapse when inactive.
 Each window can be configured to host only certain selected buffers (e.g. use the bottom window for shells and compile windows, top for help windows and side for undo tree).

 The goal of DockWin is to provide the docking window functionality which can be found integrated into larger packages (e.g. EDE) in a lightweight independent package.
 Also, DockWin will not destroy any of your non-docking windows (e.g. in order to re-create the layout) which might be important for other packages.

 Basic Usage
 -----------

 Whenever a new dockable buffer is displayed, a docking window will be created.
 If you choose to automatically activate the window (see Configuration), it will also be expanded and the focus will be placed in the window.
 The commands `dockwin-toggle-<position>-window` can be used to activate and deactivate a specific window.
 It's good to have a convenient binding for that (see Key Bindings).

 The command `dockwin-go-to-previous-window` can be used globally to always go to the previous active non-docking window.
 I prefer that over the standard `other-window`, especially when coupled with [Windmove](http://www.gnu.org/software/emacs/manual/html_node/emacs/Window-Convenience.html).

 When a docking window is activated, the command `dockwin-switch-to-buffer` is locally bound to a key, which by default is `C-x C-b`, and thus replaces the standard buffer list key.
 This command lists all the buffers that match the current docking window using IDO and allows for convenient switching between relevant buffers in a docking window.
 The buffers are listed in the order that they were current; the buffers that were current most recently come first.

-When enabled, the modeline will display all buffers relevant for the docking window, sorted alphabetically.
-It is then possible to move to the previous/next buffer in alphabetical order using `dockwin-previous-buffer`/`dockwin-next-buffer`, by default bound to `C-x <left>`/`C-x <right>`.
+When enabled, the mode-line will display all buffers relevant for the docking window, sorted alphabetically.
+It is then possible to move to the previous/next buffer in alphabetical order using `dockwin-previous-buffer`/`dockwin-next-buffer`, by default bound to `C-x
+<left>`/`C-x <right>`.
+It is also possible to simply click on the buffer name
+on the mode-line to switch to the buffer.

 You can control what happens after killing a buffer or quitting a window (using `quit-window`).
 In such case, the docking window can remain active (displaying a different buffer), become inactive or completely closed (hidden).
 It is also possible to configure certain buffers to always be killed when quitting the window. `C-x C-g` bound to `dockwin-close-window` can be used to close the window without killing/quitting any buffers.

 Installation